Want to learn more about our Tutors?

 BJ is a 4th year medical student at SGU.
 He took his boards less than 4 months ago and scored in the 99th percentile on both step 1 and step 2.
 He is applying for residency in Internal Medicine and has interviewed at some of the most reputable programs in the country.
 He majored in Biology at Loyola University Chicago where he tutored science majors for 2 years.
 BJ also got his masters in Public Health before starting medical school.
 At medical school, he has continuously ranked in the top 5% of his class and has tutored pathology and microbiology during his second year at medical school.
 He has worked as part of research team on a multinational clinical research project that investigated the cardiovascular safety profile of a DPP4 anti-diabetic medication.
 BJ is fluent in 5 languages and his interests range from being a devoted soccer player and fan to serving on international committees involved in defending human and children’s rights worldwide.
 BJ knows, first-hand, that standardized exams can be very intimidating, but with simple guidance and a lot of discipline, anyone can reach the score they want.

 Christian is an emergency medicine resident in the Midwest United States.
 He obtained his medical degree (MD) from George Washington University and an undergraduate degree in Human Physiology from Vanderbilt University.
 He enjoys teaching and mentoring and has served in several training roles throughout his medical career thus far.
 With respect to success on standardized exams, such as the USMLE Step exams, Christian believes strongly in the importance of active learning and identifying knowledge gaps while studying, which is where a good tutor becomes essential.
-His studying philosophy earned him 242 on his own USMLE Step 1 exam, and 267 on Step 2.
+His studying philosophy earned him 242 on his own USMLE Step 1 exam, 267 on Step 2, and 247 on Step 3.
 His clinical interests include resuscitation, diagnostic heuristics, and EMS.
 When not working clinically, he serves as Assistant Medical Director for a local EMS agency and provides regular Continuing Medical Education Lectures.
 He also has extensive experience in mentoring and small group training within various EMS agencies.

 Dean graduated cum laude from Harvard College with a degree in Biochemical Sciences.
 Following graduation, he spent a few years researching in a neuropharmacology laboratory at University of California, Irvine before continuing on to medical school.
 Now, Dean is a 4th year medical student in the New York/New Jersey area.
 Throughout his educational career from college to medical school, Dean has served as a course facilitator, personal tutor and review session leader.
 Having scored extremely well on Step 1 (260+/99), Dean now leverages his own experiences into helping other medical students reach and exceed their academic goals through peer tutoring and USMLE prep.